What Are the Best Global Warming Solutions for the Economy?

 - Capture the carbon dioxide emitted by biofuel plants and store it underground.

-Removing greenhouse gases requires geoengineering of the planet and atmosphere on a grand scale.
+Removing greenhouse gases would require geoengineering of the planet and atmosphere on a grand scale.
 Carbon sequestration captures and stores existing carbon dioxide from the atmosphere.
 The safest solution is to return it to the ground.
 There are six ways that are most often discussed.
 The first three are the only ones that sequester carbon safely.

 - Plant trees and other vegetation to halt deforestation.
 Worldwide, forests store 1 billion to 2 billion tons of carbon each year.
 It only partially offsets the 10 billion tons people emit.
 They also provide shade, cool the surrounding area, and absorb pollution, The downside is it is slow and takes a lot of land.
 Trees are also costly to maintain.
 Similarly, use farming techniques that put carbon back into the soils.
 Seattle encourages developers to add rooftop gardens or walls covered by vegetation to new building projects.
 California is planting trees to prevent flooding and to absorb CO2.

 - Dump safe nutrients into the ocean to grow more phytoplankton.
 These tiny plants capture carbon.
 But it is also pollution and could create dead zones.

 - Capture carbon from burning biofuels.
 This could add carbon to the air once the cost of growing and harvesting the plants is taken into account.